SkyAPM/R3/README.md

 The simple server is the best way to get started, which could steadily serve 500+ SkyWalking services * 3000 uris per minute).

-TODO: Fault tolerence and persistence is not implemented yet.

 To run the R3 service on localhost:

 ```bash